About this leaflet

 No - but you may be reluctant to seek

-help if you think that that others will think you are mad.
-Although
+help if you think that others will think you are mad.
+It's common

-you may worry that you will lose control, we know that people with
+that you will lose control, we know that people with OCD don't.

 Other conditions similar to OCD